Fire and rescue services

 Avoid public displays of affection, especially in rural areas.

-Same-sex sexual activity is legal but isn't widely accepted.
+Same-sex relationships are legal but isn't widely accepted.

 More information: